hatandspecs/keyboard-to-keyboard-cyberdeck/docs/design_doc.md

 * Squelch set by hand to just above the noise floor, which is what made the difference between fragments and copy.

+**Proven on the air, 2026-09-20:**

+Two BPSK31 contacts on 20 m at 14.070 MHz — **N0DLR** and **KC3FL** — again at
+5 W from the deck's own panel and keyboard.
+PSK31 is the mode §1 names as the design target, and this was the first time it was transmitted.
+What the session added over the RTTY one:

+* **A conversational QSO rather than a contest exchange.** The KC3FL contact ran seven minutes of free text in both directions, which is the load the compose buffer and the transcript were sized for and the sprint never applied.
+* **`Ctrl-W` / `Ctrl-S` as the only means of acquiring a signal.** Both contacts were found by signal search from the conversation screen, without the `F2` screen and without a waterfall — §8's premise, exercised against a live band rather than argued.
+* **The notice lines carrying the result.** A search that finds nothing reports the frequency it left the carrier on; the operator's next keystroke depends on that, and it is the reason the notices exist (§8.3).
+* **Message memories in a real exchange**, inserted at the cursor mid-compose.
+* **Lowercase.** BPSK31 is not Baudot, so the session ran without Caps Lock — the opposite of the RTTY case the command keys were case-folded for (§9.4).

 The operating technique that worked is the one §8.1 arrived at: set the band, leave the VFO alone, and tune with the carrier.